By Gloria Onwneme, SDN Staff Writer

 I also became interested in the interface between the clinicians that work on the front line and the administrators that work on the back end and deal with quality improvement in finance and legal matters.
 Being in that rich environment and seeing that tapestry of how a health system fits together with patients was great for an observant person like myself.

-What do you like most about being a psychiatrist?
+What do you like most about being a psychiatry trainee?
 Explain.

 The patients.
 I also think that teamwork is definitely one thing that I really enjoy.
 I’m a social person, so it was great to work in interesting and diverse teams of people.
 The other thing was the willingness of senior doctors to be good mentors.
 Some of these mentors helped me get my Fulbright Scholarship.